NerdTriffic/DoomWizard/README.md

 DoomWizard is a utility that automates the creation of Doom Engines launcher profiles for PortMaster.

-Instead of manually creating .doom launcher files, creating save folders, copying gzdoom.ini, configuring save paths, and selecting IWADs, DoomWizard handles everything through a simple guided wizard.
+Instead of manually creating .doom launcher files, creating save folders, copying gzdoom.ini, configuring save paths, and selecting IWADs/Mods, DoomWizard handles everything through a simple guided wizard.

 The goal is simple: